 Habit: Iva imbricata is a succulent perennial (woody) herb to 50 cm in height (usually lower) and typically forming mats.
 The fleshy leaves are arranged alternately (occasionally opposite), to 6 cm in length with an entire margin (occasionally toothed) and mucronate leaf apex.

-Distribution in Bahamas/Globally: Iva imbricata occurs on all island groupings within the Bahamian Archipelago as well as the southern United States and Cuba.
+Distribution: Iva imbricata occurs on all island groupings within the Lucayan Archipelago as well as the southern United States and Cuba.

-Medicinal/Cultural/Economic usage: Iva imbricata is not used medicinally in the Bahamas.
+Medicinal/Cultural/Economic usage: Iva imbricata is not know to be used medicinally in the Lucayan Archipelago.